cathytham/postcards-from-my-jungle/README.md

 # postcards-from-my-jungle
-Your strategies for training the models how you generated your fictional beasts' images, sounds, and language how the quality of the images and sounds could be improved.

 # Strategies used to Train the Image model and Generating Images

 To train my image, I started by searching databases on Hugging Face.
 I first selected a most downloaded database which was a large one; mertcobanov/animals.
 It took a long time to train but at the end worked after multiple tries.
 When attempting to generate the 50 images, CUDA ran out of memory and after multiple attempts and errors, I ran out of CPU memory.
-Therefore, I created another account and switched to a smaller dataset; "Rapidata/Other-Animals-10" which was allow a faster trainning by using the first 103 images.
-However when trying to generate the 50 images I had the same memory issue  After asking genAI about why and experiment with it for lot of hours, I ended being able to generate the 50 images that are grainy with muted of colors.
+Therefore, I created another account and switched to a smaller dataset; "Rapidata/Other-Animals-10" which was allow a faster trainning by using the first 103 images and 50 epochs.
+However when trying to generate the 50 images I had the same memory issue  After asking genAI about why and experiment with it for lot of hours, I ended being able to generate the 50 images that are mostly grainy with muted of colors of violet, yellow, blue etc.

 # Generation sounds